global-river-chem/data-workflow_spatial/PROGRESS_UPDATES.md

   current 137.4543 km2 value as confirmed.
 - The three Yzeron sites do not meet the current WRTDS-or-five-years rule, so their coordinate fixes do not add them to the AppEEARS list.
-- Eleven drainage-area values had material corrections:
+- Eleven drainage-area values were actually wrong and were corrected:

 | Site | Previous km2 | Corrected km2 |
 |---|---:|---:|